bsp2/c64_tools/readme.txt

   It's not a verbatim copy but looking at the DspLink source saved me some time I otherwise would have needed for finding out the hex-values for the branch instruction.

+** Greetings

+ To everyone who's reading this.
+Also to Nico and Nils (the C64+ assembly masters), Manfred&Manfred, and Mahmut @TI (plus a few others, I do not have their names at hand right now and it's been a couple of years ;)